πΊοΈ Overview

 Manual (HMT 0)

-The execution of a simple script does not imply autonomy beyond manual operation.
 This level is characterized by the execution of a script where the deterministic outcome is fully known and controlled by the human operator.

 Machine-assisted (HMT 1)